MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitsetcomponentid.md

 ## -remarks

-The driver must initialize the circuit's identity by setting the its URI (AcxCircuitInitAssignComponentUri) and/or its ID.
+The driver must initialize the circuit's identity by setting the its URI (AcxCircuitInitAssignComponentUri) and/or its ID (this DDI).

 ### Example